High Power Impulse Magnetron Sputtering (HIPIMS)

-HIPIMS is a sputtering technique that builds upon the advantages of conventional magnetron sputtering.
+HiPIMS is a sputtering technology that builds upon the advantages of conventional magnetron sputtering.
 In magnetron sputtering, increased plasma densities are created near the target that boost the sputtering rate beyond that of traditional diode technology.
 The plasma density could be increased further with a higher rate of power applied to the cathode; however, dissipating the heat generated from these processes prohibits any practical use.

-A HIPIMS plasma results in a large fraction of ionized sputtered atoms.
+A HiPIMS plasma results in a large fraction of ionized sputtered atoms.
 When the fraction of ionized atoms is greater than that of neutrals, the process is referred to as ionized physical vapor deposition (IPVD).
-There are several advantages to having an ionized deposition flux, including increased film density, lower film friction, reduced substrate temperature, and optimized conformality and coverage of high aspect ratio features.
+There are several advantages to having an ionized deposition flux, including increased reactivity, film density and hardness, as well as improved conformality and coverage of high aspect ratio features.

 Aeres®, Angstrom’s advanced process control software, has been specifically configured with features and capabilities unique to high performance DC magnetron sputter deposition.
 Click here to learn more.